ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 - You can also install cmake from "Ubuntu software centre".
 Just type Cmake and you will get the link to install it.
 - Make sure you have installed latest version of cmake as many softwares use latest cmake version to build & test their up to date projects.
+- 'sudo apt-get install cmake' command will install older version of cmake (cmake-3.10.0).
+So, it is not recommended to use this command.
 - We have used precompiled binary package of cmake.
 You can also install cmake from source.
 To do so, follow the instruction here: https://vitux.com/how-to-install-cmake-on-ubuntu-18-04/
 ## Configuring Latest Nvidia Graphics Driver:
 A list of Nvidia Graphics Driver with supported compute architecture is given below: